bootdotdev/blog/content/python/best-ways-to-learn-python.md

 Take action and learn Python

-If you're looking to learn Python, we built our [Python Fundamentals course](https://boot.dev/learn/learn-python) to take anyone from a beginner to having all the Python skills to pursue your dream Python programming job, such as in data science.
+If you're looking to learn Python, we built our [Learn Python course](https://boot.dev/learn/learn-python) to take anyone from a beginner to having all the Python skills to pursue your dream Python programming job, such as in data science.